-A Jupyter notebook defines cells to create and exercise diamondback components.
-The notebook serves as a simplified but useful introduction to and demonstration of diamondback capabilities.
+A jupyter notebook defines cells to create and exercise diamondback components.
+The notebook serves as a tool for visualization, validation, and demonstration of diamondback capabilities.

 Restart the kernel, as the first cell contains common definitions, find cells which exercise components of interest, and manipulate widgets to exercise and visualize functionality.

-Diamondback documentation is generated from the source, indexed, and searchable.
+Diamondback documentation is generated from the source, indexed, and searchable from GitHub.